api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ::: info 💡 Tip

-Apart from the official bridge, Api3 hosts an extended version available on https://oev-explorer-extended.api3.org/.
-This is a fork of the explorer with a small additions for relevant for OEV.
+Apart from the official bridge, Api3 hosts an extended version available at https://oev-explorer-extended.api3.org/.
+This is a fork of the explorer with small additions for relevant to OEV.

 For example, when browsing logs for [this transaction](https://oev-explorer-extended.api3.org/tx/0x2bbe268d6f2c837af9c842158183fdb5cce641bb35c7a3b0de1af06112371051?tab=logs), the extended explorer shows decoded OEV details for users' convenience.